Measure What Matters Summary

 The second half of the book is about Conversations, Feedback and Recognition.
 It describes a process for performance management which helps people hit their OKRs.

-These are notes I made while reading the book and thinking about how to use OKRs with my own teams.
+This is a summary I made while reading the book and thinking about how to use OKRs with my own product teams.

 The benefits of OKRs